 Yes, the dream is to have a huge, sprawling content team, with specialized sub-teams for video, SEO, social, and paid marketing.
-Sadly, for most of us, that’s not on the budget for 2021.
+Sadly, for most of us, that’s not on the budget.

 Luckily, this doesn’t mean you have to scale back your content efforts, but rather think a little more creatively about how you use the content you’ve already got.